 If you are an author, editor, publisher or anyone connected with content creation, chances are you will need to know about SEO.
 Search Engine Optimization is the process of making changes to your website so that it performs better in organic search.
 Users are banking on search to reach content they want to read.
 Search Engine Optimization also means providing readers with the best experience.
 As soon as your website is ready, SEO should be the first thing you should address as a blogger.
 You are now ready to put on the hat of webmaster too.

-Get you website on Google
+Section I – Get you website on Google

 Make sure you have logged in with the Google Account which you want to associate your website with.
 After that there is a verification process for your website.
 There are multiple choices to choose from.
 For WordPress users, a plugin is the easiest way to link up with search console.
 Specifically, Site Kit by Google can make the task a breeze.